Kindly sponsored by

 'Rhododendron maius' from the website Trees and Shrubs Online (treesandshrubsonline.

-Shrub up to 3m, terrestrial or epiphytic, young stems laxly scaly.
-Leaves 4.7-8.7 x 2.5-4cm, elliptic, broadly elliptic to elliptic-ovate, the apex broadly attenuate to obtuse, the margin slightly revolute, the base broadly tapering to rounded; the upper surface at first finely silvery scaly, quickly glabrescent, midrib slightly impressed above, laterals 9-10 pairs, also slightly impressed; underneath the midrib very prominent but tapering markedly from the base, lateral veins and even the finer veins slightly prominent.
-Flowers 5-15 in an umbel, horizontal to half hanging; calyx laxly scaly, an almost entire disc or irregularly 5-toothed; corolla white or a little pink on the tube, trumpet-shaped but slightly curved and broadest in the middle, beautifully scented, 7-9 x 2.2-2.8cm, laxly scaly outside; stamens 10, irregular in the mouth; ovary densely hairy and scaly, the style densely hairy and scaly near the base, the indumentum thinning until the top third is entirely glabrous.
+Shrub up to 3 m, terrestrial or epiphytic, young stems laxly scaly.
+Leaves 4.7-8.7 x 2.5-4 cm, elliptic, broadly elliptic to elliptic-ovate, the apex broadly attenuate to obtuse, the margin slightly revolute, the base broadly tapering to rounded; the upper surface at first finely silvery scaly, quickly glabrescent, midrib slightly impressed above, laterals 9-10 pairs, also slightly impressed; underneath the midrib very prominent but tapering markedly from the base, lateral veins and even the finer veins slightly prominent.
+Flowers 5-15 in an umbel, horizontal to half hanging; calyx laxly scaly, an almost entire disc or irregularly 5-toothed; corolla white or a little pink on the tube, trumpet-shaped but slightly curved and broadest in the middle, beautifully scented, 7-9 x 2.2-2.8 cm, laxly scaly outside; stamens 10, irregular in the mouth; ovary densely hairy and scaly, the style densely hairy and scaly near the base, the indumentum thinning until the top third is entirely glabrous.
+Royal Horticultural Society (1997)

-Distribution New Guinea (Hubrecht Mts near Lake Habbema and in Papua New Guinea, widespread but rather infrequent from Mt Capella to the Bulldog Road
+Distribution Indonesia Hubrecht Mts near Lake Habbema Papua New Guinea widespread but rather infrequent from Mt Capella to the Bulldog Road

 RHS Hardiness Rating H2

 Conservation status Least concern (LC)